 Parking in London

-Very few budget hotels in central London have car parks and even if you do stay outside the centre, don’t assume you’ll be able to park for free.
+Very few budget hotels in central London have car parks and even if you stay outside the centre, don’t assume you’ll be able to park for free.
 If you need parking, always check your hotel or apartment has a parking space before booking.

 On-street parking in London